The Structured Products Law Review: Finland

 Determination of the correct tax statute always requires a case-by-case analysis.
 For example, active securities trading by companies irrespective of the entity type is usually categorised as business income, whereas passive or long-term holdings may be considered to belong to the personal income category, if the entity is not a limited liability company or a cooperative society.
 Securities trading by individuals is not usually regarded as business income for tax purposes if it is an ancillary or non-main activity of the person.

 Despite the extensive changes in the income categorisation and the other changes implemented in the same context, the tax authorities have not at this point published new guidance on the effect of the new regime to structured products.
-Therefore, the discussion below is based on the regulatory guidance adopted before the changes made in 2020.
+Therefore, the discussion below is based on the regulatory guidance adopted before the changes made in 2020 and early 2021.

 ii Derivative instruments under Business Income Tax Act

-There is not much case law on taxation of warrants and certificates, and the authorities are likely to apply the tax rules applying to options by analogy.
+There is not much case law on taxation of, for example, warrants and certificates, and the authorities are likely to apply the tax rules applying to options by analogy.
 Some market participants have argued that this may lead to unexpected tax law consequences.
 However, noting these concerns, the relevant main rules applying to the taxation of options are described below.

 However, if the option is listed and cash-settled, but the maturity is less than 18 months, the premium received by the issuer is taxed in the financial year of the closing of the position, exercise or expiration of the option.
 If a put option falling under the same rules is not cash-settled, the deductible acquisition price under tax law is the purchase price less the premium.